deathworlders/online/content/books/deathworlders/chapter-60-the-calm-and-the-storm.md

 “Sorry, *Bǎobèi.”* Xiù didn’t look particularly contrite, but she gave him a kiss and they set off through the park.

-It was pretty crowded, and the costumes were the usual mix running from the could-barely-be-bothered cheap store costumes that flirted dangerously with copyright— “Italian Mushroom Man,” “Kung-Fu Sewer Tortoise,” and (Allison’s personal favorite) four dudes walking past as “Dead Spirit Exterminator Squad” J —all the way up to the disturbingly, almost obsessively good.
+It was pretty crowded, and the costumes were the usual mix running from the could-barely-be-bothered cheap store costumes that flirted dangerously with copyright— “Italian Mushroom Man,” “Kung-Fu Sewer Tortoise,” and (Allison’s personal favorite) four dudes walking past as “Dead Spirit Exterminator Squad” —all the way up to the disturbingly, almost obsessively good.

 The aliens who’d chosen to costume up, of course, often either missed the point or didn’t really know enough about human pop culture.
 There was a teenage Gaoian female who’d dressed as Broccoli every year since first arriving on Cimbrean, another dressed as a taco, and a Vzk’tk who’d dressed himself as a ghost via the old “cut some holes in a bedsheet” trick.
 She looked more like a roaming gazebo than anything, but the intent was there.